Three Keys to Compliance

 Does the food taste great?
 Does it give you joy when you eat?
 In Fat Loss Cooking School, we teach clients how to use “buffer foods” to enhance the flavor of meals.
 We teach you how to "hack" recipes to increase satisfaction.
 We teach how to cook rather than give you a meal plan of foods you don’t actually like.

 We actually want you to (wait for it) ENJOY your food.
 We are - after all - Fat Loss Foodies, and being a foodie means we just. love. food.
 Period!

 Why does satisfaction matter?
 Because it eliminates the need for willpower.

 The same applies for your workouts.
-If you really hate lifting weights on the gym floor with all the bros in cutoff t-shirts, maybe a group fitness class like BODYPUMP® is a better fit for you.
-If you love lifting heavy, but aren’t sure about programming, maybe a CrossFit coach can help you do that.
-If you love cardio but can’t deal with the complicated choreography of a dance class, maybe jump on a bike and see if you like that better.
+If you really hate lifting weights on the gym floor with all the bros in cut-off t-shirts, maybe a group fitness class like BODYPUMP® is a better fit for you.
+If you love lifting heavy, but aren’t sure about programming, maybe a Personal Trainer or CrossFit coach can help you do that.
+If you love cardio but can’t deal with the complicated choreography of a dance class, maybe jump on a stationary bike and see if you like that better.

 KEY #2 SUSTAINABILITY

-If your nutrition plan gives you anxiety about “missing a meal” in MyFitness Pal, or triggers real guilt about an indulgence like a glass of wine or a piece of cake at a party, let me just ask you straight up: do you think that's a heathy mindset?
+A nutrition plan that gives you anxiety about “missing a meal” in MyFitness Pal, or triggers real guilt about an indulgence like a glass of wine or a piece of cake at a party, let me just ask you straight up: do you think that's a heathy mindset?